 The Fund's investments are susceptible to market price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of industrial distribution.
+The Fund Manager manages this risk through diversification of its investment portfolio in terms of sector distribution.

-Note 8 to the financial statements analyses the impact on profit or loss due to 1% change in prices of its equity portfolio.
+Note 8 to the financial statements analyse the impact on net income / loss due to 1% change in prices of its equity portfolio.